crowdagger/crowbook/guide/templates.md

 `lang_foo` to `true`, allowing to have different styles for some elements according to the language.

-For more information about Mustache syntax, see [Mustache manual](http://mustache.github.io/mustache.5.html).
+For more information about Mustache syntax, see the [Mustache manual](http://mustache.github.io/mustache.5.html).

 #### Syntax in LaTeX ####